 “Irrigable Not Irrigated Area” is residential area that is not currently being irrigated, but was irrigated in the past, or may be managed with irrigation in the future.

-“In-Lieu Technologies” are technologies that landscape water use efficiency by means other than the direct measure of water use.
-They include but are not limited to best management practices, audits, efficient irrigation devices, or irrigation budgets.
+“In-Lieu Technologies” are technologies that support landscape water use efficiency improvements by means other than the direct measure of water use.
+They include but are not limited to the technologies identified in section 973.

 “LAcrop” means the landscape area for a crop grown on residential landscapes included in the Department’s agricultural land mask and associated with an account the supplier categorizes as residential, in square feet.